Simmons & Simmons

 Simmons & Simmons is an international law firm with headquarters in London, UK.
 About half of its staff are in the London office, in CityPoint, off Moorgate.
 The firm has practices covering asset management, investment funds, energy and infrastructure, finance, life sciences, technology, media, and telecommunications sectors.

-It has been mentioned in the Financial Times Innovative Lawyers Report.
+History

+The firm was founded in 1896 by twin brothers, Percy (1875–1939) and Edward Simmons, while both were 21 years old.

+Simmons & Simmons has since expanded internationally: